maf-kakimoto/horse_racing/README.md

 ## Contents

 - racefile_past.py
-  - This script is to Download race data in the past.
+  - This script is to download race data in the past.
   - Please specify target races in `holdings_sampling.yml`